bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Mark Erhardt: 00:48:49

-Yeah, for example, with multi-hub and PTLCs, you can have different relationships and like multi-hub payments that are not correlatable except for like the recipient.
+Yeah, for example, with multi-hub and PTLCs, you can have different relationships and like multi-hop payments that are not correlatable except for like the recipient.

 ## Hub-and-spoke terminology and aviation analogy